unifi-blueberry/addon-podman/README.md

 ### There is a new version of Podman but no release here, can you update?

-Yes, please open a ticket and I would be happy to publish a new release.
+Yes, please open an issue and I would be happy to publish a new release.
 This will be automated in the future.

 ### I get a warning saying "Failed to read current user namespace mappings"